Our Team in Bangladesh

 UNCDF

-Country Focal Point ( Programme Specialist)
+Country Focal Point

-Jesmul Hasan, is a development professional with 22 years of experience.
-A graduate of the Harvard Kennedy School and a lawyer from Dhaka University, Jesmul is the Country Focal Point for UNCDF in Bangladesh.
 He plays a coordination role with the UN Resident Coordinator's office, other UN agencies, and the Government.
 Before joining UNCDF, he worked for DFID, CIDA, UNHCR, ILO, and Save the Children.
 He also worked as an academic, human rights activist and for print media.
-He has a number of publications on human rights issues.
+He has several publications on human rights issues.

 UNICEF